dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## 1 - What to know before hand

 This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or javaScript in general.
-This post is on an advanced topic on [three.js](/categories/three-js/) and I expect that you have some basic working knowledge of what there is to know before hand.
+This post is on an advanced topic on [three.js](/categories/three-js/) and I expect that you have some basic working knowledge of what there is to know before hand when it comes to the very basic of three.js and client side javaScript in general.

+### 1.1 - Version Numbers matter with three.js big time

-As with any post on three.js the version number matters a lot, when I first started this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I updated the post I was using [r111 of threejs](https://github.com/mrdoob/three.js/tree/r111).
-Threejs is a project in motion so if any code in this post or any other threejs post breaks it might very well be because of the version number.
+As with any post on three.js the version number matters a lot, when I first started this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I updated the post I was using [r127 of threejs](https://github.com/mrdoob/three.js/tree/r127).
+Three.js is a project in motion so if any code in this post or any other threejs post breaks it might very well be because of the version number that you are using.
+At least that is the first thing that you should check.

-## 2 - Basic example of Object3d using the position property
+### 1.2 - Basic example of Object3d using the position property

 Typically I do not work with the class directly, I work with something that inherits properties and methods from Object3d.
 Still if for some reason I want to work with the class directly I can do so via the THREE.Object3d constructor.